Gambling companies step up efforts to sway addiction debate

 HELP FROM HARVARD

-At Harvard Medical School in the United States five scientists have spent almost a decade working for online gambling company Bwin.Party BPTY.L to create an algorithm capable of identifying gambling addiction behaviour, with a view to addressing customer issues before they become too entrenched.
+At Harvard Medical School in the United States five scientists have spent almost a decade working for online gambling company Bwin.Party to create an algorithm capable of identifying gambling addiction behavior, with a view to addressing customer issues before they become too entrenched.

 Using information from win-loss responses to average stakes, total spending and gambling frequency, Bwin has conducted trials of the algorithm on one of its websites since September.

-"The research has identified the behaviours associated with gambling problems and then identified what the predictors are," Howard Shaffer, addiction division director and Psychiatry Professor at Harvard Medical School, told Reuters.
+"The research has identified the behaviors associated with gambling problems and then identified what the predictors are," Howard Shaffer, addiction division director and Psychiatry Professor at Harvard Medical School, told Reuters.

-Sharp, uncharacteristic behavioural changes that mirror those of addicts or potential problem gamblers trigger interventions ranging from generic warning messages to contact from teams trained to discuss behaviour and possible remedies.
+Sharp, uncharacteristic behavioral changes that mirror those of addicts or potential problem gamblers trigger interventions ranging from generic warning messages to contact from teams trained to discuss behavior and possible remedies.
 These include restrictions on play or, in more acute cases, account closures and charity referrals.

 Although too early to evaluate, the trial involving 3,000 users has prompted several hundred interventions, Bwin said.
 Full rollout is due next year if the trial proves successful.